 Meetings of the Board of Directors.
-During the year ended December 31, 2004, there were four meetings of the Board of Directors.
-Each director who served in such capacity during the year ended December 31, 2004 attended not less than 90% of the aggregate number of meetings of the Board of Directors and of the committee or committees thereof on which he or she served.
-All of the directors nominated for election to the Board, other than C. Taylor Cole Jr. and Eric T. Fry, were members of the Board for the entire 2004 year.
-A. Lawrence Fagan resigned from the Board in June 2003 and C. Taylor Cole Jr. was nominated by a majority of the independent directors and replaced Mr. Fagan in March 2004.
-Karen H. Bechtel resigned from the Board in March 2004 and Eric T. Fry was nominated by a majority of the independent directors and replaced Ms. Bechtel in April 2004.
-Neither Ms. Bechtel nor Mr. Fagan resigned due to any disagreements with the Company.
+During the year ended December 31, 2005, there were four meetings of the Board of Directors.
+Each director who served in such capacity during the year ended December 31, 2005 attended not less than 75% of the aggregate number of meetings of the Board of Directors and of the committee or committees thereof on which he or she served.
+All of the directors nominated for election to the Board were members of the Board for the entire

+2005 year.
+Eric T. Fry resigned from the Board in May 2005 and was not replaced.
+Mr. Fry did not resign due to any disagreements with the Company.
+M. Fazle Husain and Joseph Swedish were not nominated for re-election because each has advised the Company that due to the time demands of their principal employment, they do not desire to stand for re-election.
 It is the policy of the Board of Directors to have the independent directors meet in an executive session at each meeting of the Board.
 It is also our policy that all directors should attend the Annual Meeting of Stockholders.
-All of the directors attended the 2004 Annual Meeting.
+All of the directors attended the 2005 Annual Meeting.